 We have a busy liquid marinade here consisting of a decent soy sauce, water, healthy pineapple juice concentrate, super healthy garlic juice, an unknown brand of honey, super healthy ginger juice, healthy apple juice concentrate, healthy plum juice concentrate, and super healthy carrot juice concentrate.

-The sugar level is a on the high side at 6 grams of sugar per 21 grams of sugar to lose a rating.
-Our preference for a sweet based as we have here with this teriyaki flavor to be 5 grams of sugar or less per 28 grams of jerky.
+The sugar level is on the high side at 6 grams of sugar per 21 grams of sugar to lose a rating.
+Our preference for a sweet based jerky as we have here with this teriyaki flavor to be 5 grams of sugar or less per 28 grams of jerky.
 The salt level is acceptable at 270mg of salt per 21 grams of jerky.

 This jerky does qualify to have no sodium nitrite, or any other similar unhealthy preservatives.
 Instead, sea salt and vinegar to a lesser extent acts as preservatives.
 Admirably, this jerky qualifies to have no MSG added.